Past

 The combination of these three perspectives produces concrete proposals for the Academy and, more generally, lends itself to an idea that moves architectural thinking away from compensation and towards dreams beyond accommodation.

-The exhibition is produced through a collaboration between Institut Funder Bakke (IFB) and O—Overgaden.
-O—Overgaden is itself a venue included in the Danish Conservation Act.
+A Sock in the Eye is produced in collaboration between Institut Funder Bakke (IFB)—that offers step-free access—and O—Overgaden, itself a venue included in the Danish Conservation Act.
 Currently O—Overgaden offers wheelchair access through its main entrance with a mobile stair climber, while working on obtaining permission to install a permanent stairlift.
 Accompanying A Sock in the Eye, the slow bureaucratic process of obtaining this permission will be documented alongside the main display of the architectural models.